codePrincess/ProjectElephant/README.md

 # ProjectElephant
 MSFT Bot Implemenatation with Service Fabric Backend Connection and Xamarin Frontend Solution.
+The bot is easy to integrate in Skype also :)

 This is our first kind of working version of a MSFT bot implementation.
 Search the source code for "ENTER YOUR ...
 HERE" to add your own keys and secrets for connecting your bot to the core and frontend implementation.
 More infos will follow as we extend this example to a real and nice working version of a first starter project for your own bot implementation.